anshelino0606/MARCHING-CUBES-ENGINE/README.md

 This project is a 3D visualization engine using the Marching Cubes algorithm, implemented in C++ and OpenGL.
 It is designed to generate and visualize terrain meshes, as well as scanned and recognized models of human faces or terrain, using OpenCV datasets.

-The Engine of environment is based on <learnopengl.com>
+The Engine of environment is based on learnopengl.com and tutorial of github.com/michaelg29

 ## Features